SureDeveloping/thrill-seeker-drf-api/README.md

 - No unresolved known errors in the backend.

 ### Fixed bugs
 - I had the error “django.db.utils.IntegrityError: UNIQUE constraint failed: ratings_rating.user_id, ratings_rating.park_id.
 It was because there was already old data in the database.
-This has led to a confilt, an error with UNIQUE.
+This has led to a conflict, an error with UNIQUE.
 The solution was to empty the database and delete the old data.

 ## Testing
 The tests for the Thrill Seeker Api are listed in a separate file.
 This file can be found here.
 [TESTING.md](./TESTING.md)

 ## Deployment
-The project was coded with gipod and then deployed on heroku.
+The project was coded with Gipod and then deployed on Heroku.

 ### Preparation for heroku depolyment
 * Make sure the requirements.txt are up to date - command pip3 freeze > requirements.txt.